unsynchronized/gr-mixalot/README.md

 transmission with GNU Radio.

-The POCSAG encoder has been tested against many variants of the Motorola Bravo series, as well as the ATI Wireless CCP-6000.
+The POCSAG encoder has been tested against many variants of the Motorola Bravo and Advisor series, as well as the ATI Wireless CCP-6000.
 Please get in touch if you find a device that doesn't work properly.

 Building
 ========

 Like many other out-of-tree modules, gr-mixalot uses cmake.
-The only dependencies should be a recent version of GNU Radio (3.6.x) and the ITPP library.
+The only dependencies should be a recent version of GNU Radio (3.6.x or 3.7.0 git should work) and the ITPP library.
+To use the HackRF sink, you'll also need gr-osmosdr installed.

 To build, create a new directory and run: